 Top 5 Reasons Mutianyu is Best to Entertain Your Kids

-While it can be hard to please everyone in the family when trying to make the best decision as to which section of the Great Wall to visit.
-Mutianyu might just do the trick, offering something for everyone.
+While it can be hard to please everyone in the family when trying to make the best decision as to which section of the Great Wall to visit, Mutianyu might do the trick, offering something for everyone.

-Easily accessible, yet less crowded than other Great Wall sections, Mutianyu makes for a wonderful day trip with the entire family.
+Easily accessible yet less crowded than other Great Wall sections, Mutianyu makes for a beautiful day trip with the entire family.
 The following are just a few of the many reasons to visit Mutianyu with kids:

 1. Mutianyu Is Less Crowded Than Badaling

-Badaling may be easily accessible from Beijing, but that can actually be a problem — this portion of the Great Wall tends to attract huge crowds.
+Badaling may be easily accessible from Beijing, but that can be a problem — this portion of the Great Wall attracts huge crowds.

-It’s tough to enjoy the landmark’s scenery and history if you’re constantly worrying about your child getting lost in the crowd.
+It’s tough to enjoy the landmark’s scenery and history if you constantly worry about your child getting lost in the crowd.

 While Mutianyu can also be busy at times, its crowds are typically more manageable — particularly for parents with multiple kids to track down.

 2. Mutianyu Is the Most Accessible Section to Visit With Kids

 Small children can only walk so far before they tire.
 Thankfully, Mutianyu offers many methods for getting around and accessing the area’s most impressive views.
 Cable cars make it easy to get to the Great Wall, while toboggans provide an element of adventure.